ericfrederich/smlinux/README.md

 * [<strong>How do I tell smlinux to download sm64 repositories to a folder other than home?</strong>](#how-do-i-tell-smlinux-to-download-sm64-repositories-to-a-folder-other-than-home)

 ## **What repository should I use?**
-If you want to build for PC, the official repo, sm64-port/sm64-port, offers the cleanest code and duplication of N64, with currently very few add-ons available.
+If you want to build for PC, the official repo from the team who decompiled the rom, sm64-port, offers the cleanest code and duplication of N64, with currently very few add-ons available.
 The unofficial forks, sm64ex and sm64nx, include enhancements and support for many add-ons (which are optional on sm64ex).  sm64ex offers the most flexibility, but you are encouraged to build more than one and try for yourself.
+Further forks from there offer other changes, such as render96ex with added Luigi Keys, or sm64-coop for a 2 player network mode.

 If you want to build for **Android** then set repo=sm64-port-android-base